Brasília: Ethnic groups

-According to the 2010 IBGE Census, 2,469,489 people resided in Brasilia and its metropolitan area, of whom 1,239,882 were Pardo (Multiracial) (48.2%), 1,084,418 White (42.2%), 198,072 Black (7.7%), 41,522 Asian (1.6%), and 6,128 Amerindian (0.2%).
+According to the 2022 IBGE Census, 2,817,381 people resided in Brasília and its metropolitan area, of whom 1,370,836 were Mixed (48.7%), 1,126,334 White (40%), 301,765 Black (10.7%), 12,810 Asian (0.5%), and 5,536 Amerindian (0.1%).

-In 2010, Brasilia was ranked the fourth-most populous city in Brazil after São Paulo, Rio de Janeiro, and Salvador.
+In 2010, Brasília was ranked the fourth-most populous city in Brazil after São Paulo, Rio de Janeiro, and Salvador.
 In 2010, the city had 474,871 opposite-sex couples and 1,241 same-sex couples.
-The population of Brasilia was 52.2% female and 47.8% male.
+The population of Brasília was 52.2% female and 47.8% male.

 In the 1960 census there were almost 140,000 residents in the new Federal district.
 By 1970 this figure had grown to 537,000.
-By 2010 the population of the Federal District had surpassed 2,5 million.
-The city of Brasilia proper, the plano piloto was planned for about 500,000 inhabitants, a figure the plano piloto never surpassed, with a current population of only 214,529, but its metropolitan area within the Federal District has grown past this figure.
+By 2010 the population of the Federal District had surpassed 2.5 million.
+The city of Brasília proper, the plano piloto was planned for about 500,000 inhabitants, a figure the plano piloto never surpassed, with a current population of only 214,529, but its metropolitan area within the Federal District has grown past this figure.

-From the beginning, the growth of Brasilia was greater than original estimates.
-According to the original plans, Brasilia would be a city for government authorities and staff.
-However, during its construction, Brazilians from all over the country migrated to the satellite cities of Brasilia, seeking public and private employment.
+From the beginning, the growth of Brasília was greater than original estimates.
+According to the original plans, Brasília would be a city for government authorities and staff.
+However, during its construction, Brazilians from all over the country migrated to the satellite cities of Brasília, seeking public and private employment.

-At the close of the 20th century, Brasilia was the largest city in the world which had not existed at the beginning of the century.
-Brasilia has one of the highest population growth rates in Brazil, with annual growth of 2.82%, mostly due to internal migration.
+At the close of the 20th century, Brasília was the largest city in the world which had not existed at the beginning of the century.
+Brasília has one of the highest population growth rates in Brazil, with annual growth of 2.82%, mostly due to internal migration.

-Brasilia's inhabitants include a foreign population of mostly embassy workers as well as large numbers of Brazilian internal migrants.
+Brasília's inhabitants include a foreign population of mostly embassy workers as well as large numbers of Brazilian internal migrants.
 Today, the city has important communities of immigrants and refugees.
 The city's Human Development Index was 0.936 in 2000 (developed level), and the city's literacy rate was around 95.65%.